Lonely Street (Carl Belew song)

 "Lonely Street" is a 1956 song written by Carl Belew, Kenny Sowder, and W.S.
 Stevenson, originally performed by Belew, and later by Dave Rich.

+Andy Williams recording

 Its most successful rendition was by Andy Williams, whose version reached #5 on the Billboard chart and #20 on the R&B chart in 1959.
 The song appeared on his 1959 album, Lonely Street.
 Archie Bleyer's Orchestra played on the song.

 The song was ranked #49 on Billboard magazine's Top Hot 100 songs of 1959.